 Jump roping is a great way to get an effective and efficient workout from home!
-Jump roping can help burn a serious amount of calories, comparable to other traditional forms of cardiovascular exercise.
+Jump roping can help burn a serious number of calories, comparable to other traditional forms of cardiovascular exercise.
 Better yet jump ropes are compact, making them a great option for working out at home, or easy to bring on the road wherever you go!
 If you’re interested in starting a jump roping journey, be sure to read my 3 jump rope tips below for more effective workouts with your jump rope.

 Tip #1: How to Hold a Jump Rope